-If adopted at the June 2020 Regents meeting, the emergency rule will become effective July 1, 2020, which is the effective date of the new national licensing examination standards in the profession of public accountancy.
+If adopted at the July 2020 Regents meeting, the emergency rule will become effective, September 7, 2020, which will ensure that the Regulations of the Commissioner of Education continue to conform with the new national licensing examination standards in the profession of public accountancy, which became effective July 1, 2020, until the proposed rule is permanently adopted at the September 14-15, 2020 Regents meeting.
 It is anticipated that the proposed rule will be presented to the Board of Regents for permanent adoption at the September 2020 Regents meeting, after the publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required under the State Administrative Procedure Act.
-Because the emergency regulation will expire before the September 2020 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the July 2020 Regents meeting.